VitskyDs/tin-drum/README.md

 1. Create as many Text layers as you'd like, preferably one for each text appearance i.e. H1, H2, H3, P and so forth
 2. Add as many colors into Document Colors
 3. Plugins > Tin Drum > Run
+4. Select alignments, Remove unnecessary colors and hit Drum Roll
-4. And your styles are ready!
+4. Your styles are ready!

 ## About
 Tin Drum was created for my personal use after years of frustratingly trying to manage my text styles.
 I used to use Styles Generator combined with Rename-It.